MRCIEU/phs-space-audit/docs/analysis.md

 There are some limitations with the data.

+Door sheets

-Door sheets - Quite incomplete.
+- Quite incomplete.
 If we analyse all door data it will be an underestimate of office usage.
-If we restrict to only offices with data it will be an overestimate. - Incomplete data about types of meetings - Some data didn’t record dates etc.
+If we restrict to only offices with data it will be an overestimate.
+- Incomplete data about types of meetings
+- Some data didn’t record dates etc.

+Walkthroughs

-Walkthroughs - Didn’t record type of activities in the offices especially if meeting rooms were used for video calls. - Is a sample which may not be representative of the whole day.
+- Didn’t record type of activities in the offices especially if meeting rooms were used for video calls.
+- Is a sample which may not be representative of the whole day.

+Planon records

-Planon records - Many people don’t use these data - Bookings were often not confirmed, which may indicate that the office was not used or could just be because it’s too onerous to confirm a booking.
+- Many people don’t use these data
+- Bookings were often not confirmed, which may indicate that the office was not used or could just be because it’s too onerous to confirm a booking.

 ## Analysis

-### Exploration

 Load libraries